 Give your romantic getaway wings at Knowles House B&B. This adult-only Key West hotel occupies a winsome 1800s conch house.
 The house features bright & airy rooms with soothing pastel tones.
 Cool down with a swim in the shade of palm trees at the year-round outdoor pool.

 Located in the heart of the Key West Historic Seaport, Seaport Inn is one of the city’s top mid-range picks.
 Splurge on a suite to unwind on a private balcony with pool & garden views.
 The Key West Aquarium and Mallory Square are a quick walk from the property.

 Overlooking the water, Ocean Key Resort & Spa is one of the top Key West resorts.
 At this 4-star hotel, you’ll revel in luxurious spa treatments like massages and facials.
 Upgrade to a larger suite to enjoy a private balcony with views over the gulf and Sunset Key.
 Mallory Square and Sunset Pier are a stone’s throw away from the resort.

-✔ Recommended area to stay in Key West for Caribbean charms
+✔ Recommended area in Key West for Caribbean charms

 Key West comes by its moniker “Gateway to the Caribbean” honestly.
 Need proof?
 Spend your Florida Keys vacation hanging out in the Bahama Village.

 Wedged between Fort Zachary Taylor and downtown, Bahama Village is one of the city’s most interesting quarters.
 The neighbourhood is so charming it even attracted attention from America’s most well-known author.